-I’m a huge fan of white wine or French wine for that matter, but when it’s free then I’m willing to give it a try and this wine looked kind of funky with it’s fake handwritten scrawling over the label.
+I’m not a huge fan of white wine or French wine for that matter, but when it’s free then I’m willing to give it a try and this wine looked kind of funky with it’s fake handwritten scrawling over the label.

 I came across this wine among my list of things I didn’t want to review on an online shopping site that this post is not an advert for 🙂 Usually I stick to any bottle of rose I can get from Tesco for around £6 or sometimes red wine at a restaurant.
 Many moons ago I used to drink a lot of red and got quite ‘up’ on what wines were best from the Sainsbury’s supermarket that I lived 5 minutes meander from.
 I used to prefer Californian, Chilean, South African or Australian wines.
 These days I stick most to beer and spirits at home.